 To measure and display the amplitude of various frequencies of sound using a fast Fourier transform:

-- Press the Collect button.
+- Press the Collect button to collect the data.

 - The Fast Fourier Transform display will show amplitudes for various frequency intervals across a spectrum.
 In the bottom right corner, the peak frequency is displayed.